msgpo/projects/README.md

 Once you've defined it, make a PR to move the file under [./backlog](./backlog) to be prioritized.

-As projects completely, we can pull new projects from ./backlog to [./in-progress](./in-progress).
+As projects complete, we can pull new projects from ./backlog to [./in-progress](./in-progress).

 And finally, we can look back (at the end of the year, or when building newsletters, fundraising) at our completed projects in [./done](./done).